Improving the transparency, reproducibility, and trustworthiness of science

 Other

-In addition, I am involved in numerous collaborations including the EEGManyLabs project, the SCORE project, the ENIGMA-Sleep working group, and the Psychological Science Accelerator.
+In addition, I am involved in numerous collaborations including the EEGManyLabs project, the SCORE project, and the ENIGMA-Sleep working group.